tmfarrell/ont_dap/README.txt

 How can I use it?
 -----------------
+## The below functionality has yet to be implemented.
 There are three main functionalities of ONT DAP (once it is setup).

 (1) Sequencing performance analysis: